learn-co-students/module-3-round-1-nyc-web-100818-module-3-round-2-dc-web-042318-1543851081/README.md

 ### Step 2 - Display Single Beer Details

 When I click a beer name, the application should reveal more information about that particular beer.
+1. so each beer li must have identifying attribute so we can get the additional beer data
-See the example above for the additional information that should be displayed.
+2. click event for the parent - the ul we identified and then identify that its an li See the example above for the additional information that should be displayed.

 * **Route:** GET `http://localhost:3000/beers/:id`